 The applied data analysis course within QUEST teaches students how to develop insights from data that is generated by real-world companies.
 Accordingly, students are expected to address data quality issues that span from data ingestion, cleansing, and wrangling before they start analyzing the data.

 Success is achieved when the students can learn about data science in the real world and companies can derive value from the engagement.
 The faculty for the course ensure that students are learning the course material through lectures, case studies, and guest speakers.
 As the semester progresses, corporate partners often glean insights from students examining the data with a fresh set of eyes.
 Often, students will ask questions about the data collection and dissemination processes within companies that help companies improve their efforts to understand and leverage their data in a timely way.
-At the end of the semester, student teams will share their final deliverable with the clients with actionable recommendations for the client.
+At the end of the semester, student teams will share their final deliverable with actionable recommendations for the client.

 Data Analysis Project Examples